bruceravel/demeter/documentation/Athena/examples/aucl.rst

 are likely candidates.
 To test one, we need to add it to the list of fitting standards on the :guilabel:`Standards spectra` tab and rerun the fit.
-In the third row, select :guilabel:`Au sulfide` from the drop-down menu, then click :kbd:`Fit this group,light` from the operations list.
+In the third row, select :guilabel:`Au sulfide` from the drop-down menu, then click :button:`Fit this group,light` from the operations list.

 .. _fig-auclplussulfide: